ksulima/Automated_Feature_Engineering/README.md

-### Intro
+### Introduction
-This is a project, where I apply automated approach to feature engineering.
+In this project my goal is to apply automated approach to feature engineering.
 The idea is to find out a way to shorten a time spent on this step, which usually takes substantial part of overall time in real-life project.
 For this purpose I test library [Featuretools](https://www.featuretools.com/).
 The other goal is to overcome very common problem of limited local machine computation power.
 To do that, I use [Dask](http://dask.pydata.org/en/latest/docs.html) to parallel tasks and optimize usuage of my local CPU and memory.
 In other places, I run my calculation on AWS EC2.
 I use t2.2xlarge instance (8 vCPUs and 32 Memory(GiB)) with Deep Learning AMI (Ubuntu).

 As a model to train, I used implementation of Gradient boosting [xgboost](https://xgboost.readthedocs.io/en/latest/index.html).